 - A review of some basic principles of NVC;

 - Role plays

-Pre-registration: is required for this TWO DAY workshop and enrollment is limited to 15 people.
+Pre-registration: is required for this TWO DAY workshop and enrollment will be limited to 12 people.

 To register: Please make your check payable to Gary Baran and send it to:

-Please include YOUR NAME, MAILING ADDRESS, PHONE NUMBER, AND EMAIL ADDRESS and indicate the check is payment for the March 11 and April 8 NVC workshops in Salem.
+Please include YOUR NAME, MAILING ADDRESS, PHONE NUMBER, AND EMAIL ADDRESS and indicate the check is payment for the March 18 and April 15 NVC workshops in Springfield.
 You will receive a confirmation of your registration by email.

 I envision a world in which the needs of all people are honored, in which the abundant resources of our planet are both respected and also flow freely so as to reliably meet those needs, and in which people resolve their conflicts peacefully.
 I strive to live in harmony with the principles of NVC and to offer NVC training to the public and to those organizations and institutions that resonate with those principles.
 I also provide counseling and consulting services to individuals and groups, and help to contribute to the spread of NVC by serving as a member of the board of directors of the Oregon Network for Compassionate Communication.
 I have a special affinity with educators, having been a professor of philosophy for 35 years; with parents and mental health professionals, having been a marriage and family therapist for the same length of time--and a co-parent of two for over 25 years; and with those who are responsible for organizational leadership, having served as executive director of the Center for Nonviolent Communication for nearly 8 years.
 I am also especially eager to contribute to the work of social activists.